OlegBond/esoft-peak-assessment/README.md

 This is a single-page application that loads static data from `data.json` to explore DFS slates.
 It fulfills the provided assessment requirements: operator selection, dependent game type and slate name population, player list with selection, working pagination, and responsive (desktop) layout.

+## Live Demo

+The production version is available for review at: [https://esoft-peak-assessment.vercel.app/](https://esoft-peak-assessment.vercel.app/)

 ## Tech Stack
 - Next.js 15 (App Router)
 - TypeScript